Marriage Enrichment Groups

 commit to a monthly meeting.
 A Virtual MEG is for you!

-The meeting will last for one hour.
-During the MEG, all participants’ phone lines will be
+The meeting will last for approximately one hour.
+During the MEG, all participants’ phone lines will

 The Leader Couple will introduce a topic (a different topic each month).
 They will share